 - Proposal 1 Election of directors: Directors will be elected on a majority vote standard basis, meaning that each of the three nominees must receive a vote of a majority of the total votes cast with respect to such nominee's election (i.e. the number of votes cast "for" a nominee's election exceeds the number of votes cast "against" that nominee's election) to be elected as a director.
-Our Corporate Governance Guidelines, require, following any stockholder meeting at which directors are subject to an uncontested election, any incumbent director who fails to receive a majority of votes cast at the meeting to submit, promptly after the final certification of the election results, a letter of resignation to the board of directors for consideration by the Nominating and Corporate Governance Committee of the Board.
+Our Corporate Governance Guidelines require, following any stockholder meeting at which directors are subject to an uncontested election, any incumbent director who fails to receive a majority of votes cast at the meeting to submit, promptly after the final certification of the election results, a letter of resignation to the board of directors for consideration by the Nominating and Corporate Governance Committee of the Board.
 The Nominating and Corporate Governance Committee shall consider the offer of resignation and recommend to the board of directors whether to accept or reject the resignation, or whether other action should be taken.
-Abstentions will be counted as present for the purposes of this vote but are not counted as votes cast and therefore will have no effect on the election of directors.
-Broker non-votes will not be counted as present, are not entitled to vote on this proposal and will have no effect on the election of directors. - Proposal 2 Ratification of selection of independent registered public accounting firm: Approval of this proposal requires the affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote on the proposal.
+Abstentions are not counted as votes cast and therefore will have no effect on the election of directors. - Proposal 2 Ratification of selection of independent registered public accounting firm: Approval of this proposal requires the affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote on the proposal.
 Abstentions will be counted as present for purposes of this vote and will have the effect of a vote against the proposal.
 Brokers have discretionary authority to vote your shares on this proposal without receiving instructions from you.
 We do not expect any broker non-votes with respect to Proposal 2 and therefore a failure to instruct your broker on how to vote on such matter will have no effect on the vote on the proposal. - Proposal 3 Non-binding advisory vote on the compensation of our Named Executive Officers: Approval of this proposal requires the affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote on the proposal.
 Abstentions will be counted as present for purposes of this vote and will have the effect of a vote against this proposal.
-Broker non-votes will not be counted as present and are not entitled to vote on this proposal and will have no effect on the vote on this proposal. - Proposal 4 Management proposal to amend the company's Amended and Restated Certificate of Incorporation to provide for annual election of all directors: Approval of this proposal requires the affirmative vote of the holders of at least 662/5% of the outstanding common shares entitled to vote at the annual meeting.
+Broker non-votes will have no effect on the vote on this proposal. - Proposal 4 Management proposal to amend the company's Amended and Restated Certificate of Incorporation to provide for annual election of all directors: Approval of this proposal requires the affirmative vote of the holders of at least 66%% of the outstanding common shares entitled to vote at the annual meeting.
 Abstentions and broker non-votes will have the effect of a vote against this proposal. - Proposal 5 Management proposal to amend the company's Amended and Restated Certificate of Incorporation to provide for officer exculpation: Approval of this proposal requires the affirmative vote of a majority of shares outstanding and entitled to vote at the annual meeting.
 Abstentions and broker non-votes will have the effect of a vote against this proposal.